gurock/trcli/README.md

 1. Using Automation ID
 2. Using Case ID (in test case `name` or `property`)

-The first mechanism allows to automatically match test cases, meaning you can take an automation-first approach, while the second one is suited for a specification first approach, where you write your test cases in TestRail and add the case ID to your automated tests.
+The first mechanism allows to automatically match test cases, meaning you can take a code-first approach, while the second one is suited for a specification-first approach, where you write your test cases in TestRail and add the case ID to your automated tests.

 > **Notes:**
 > 1. The TestRail CLI has a prompt mechanism that allows you to choose whether you want test cases to be automatically created: